6wingstech/trade-bots/README.md

   4. Think like a bot.
 Patience is not an issue and the fact that cryptocurrencies trade 24/7 is a huge advantage.
 The most profitable     strategies for me were the most boring ones a human could never do.

   Experience: 11+ years trading stocks, derivatives, and now cryptocurrencies.
-I manage a small portfolio of several investors run 100% by algorithms. jp@6wingstech.com
+I manage a small portfolio of several investors run 100% by algorithms.
+I am interested in consistency rather than chasing big gains. jp@6wingstech.com